Library/Learning Resources Center (LRC)

 - Online tutoring

-Peer and professional tutors are trained to lead individual or group sessions in courses across the disciplines.
-Tutors guide students in becoming active learners and provide strategies and skills important for course success.
+Peer and professional tutors are trained to lead individual or group sessions, guiding students in becoming active learners while providing strategies and skills important for course success.
 All students are welcome to take advantage of this support.

 An internationally recognized program, Supplemental Instruction facilitates guided study sessions for stepping stone and challenging courses.
-In each of these sessions, the SI leader helps students learn new study strategies and course concepts.
-Typically students that attend these sessions earn higher grades and successfully complete classes than their classmates who do not attend.
+In each of these sessions, the SI leader helps students learn and apply study strategies to course concepts.

 Reading and Study Skills Support